ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/SlotsLayout.rst

 It is also possible to sort the slots in a relative fashion, by using positions such as
-`SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Leading+1,
+:ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Leading+1, for
-for instance, if we want that slot to always be positioned after items with position
+instance, if we want that slot to always be positioned after items with position :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Leading.
-`SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Leading.
-This is particularly useful, for example, when subclassing `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__-based components which already have predefined slots inside them.
-If, for instance, the component we're subclassing has a slot with position `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Trailing, we can add a slot to our subclass with position `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Trailing-1 if we want to make sure our slot is always positioned before the one in the component we are deriving from.
+This is particularly useful, for example, when subclassing :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`-based components which already have predefined slots inside them.
+If, for instance, the component we're subclassing has a slot with position :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Trailing, we can add a slot to our subclass with position
+:ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Trailing-1 if we
+want to make sure our slot is always positioned before the one in the component we are deriving from.
 This scenario is shown in the following example code:

 .. code:: qml